jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/installation/freecad-cfdof.md

 Installation
 ---------------------------------------------------------------------

-First you have to install [FreeCAD](freecad.md) to setup and use the CfdOF-Plugin.
+First you have to install [FreeCAD](freecad.md) in your native OS to setup and use the CfdOF-Plugin.

 The CfdOF-Plugin can be installed in the FreeCAD-GUI with the [AddOn-Manager](https://wiki.freecadweb.org/Std_AddonMgr).
 Problems with the Addon-Manager are discussed at the [Debug-Page](https://github.com/FreeCAD/FreeCAD-addons).